ply2022/NanoSeqWorkshop/_episodes/01-hpg.md

 ~~~
 {: .language-bash}

 Now try using `pwd` again to see your current location.
-Instead of copying from this script or typing it out, you can highlight `pwd` in the shell by double clicking it and then right clicking to paste it into the shell.
+Instead of copying from this script or typing it out, you can highlight `pwd` in the shell by double clicking it and then pasting it into the shell.
 Long or complicated file and directory names can be time consuming to type out and it is easy to introduce errors.
 It is much easier to list the name of the files (see below) and copy and paste them in the shell using this method.
+Outside of UFRC On Demand, this is as simple as a double click followed by a right click.

 ~~~
 /blue/general_workshop/